-B.34 Description of investment objective, policy and investment restrictions The Company's investment objectives are to provide its Shareholders with regular, sustained, long-term distributions and to preserve the capital value of its investment assets over the long term by generating exposure to subordinated PFI debt and related and/or similar assets.
-To achieve its investment objectives, the Company focuses on taking (through the Subsidiary) debt exposure to infrastructure projects which have pre-determined, very long term, public sector-backed revenues, no construction or property risks and contracts which are "availability" based (i.e. the payments under the contracts do not depend on the level of use of the project assets).
-It is intended that such investments will make up a minimum of 75 per cent. of the Company's total assets.
-It is also intended that not more than 10 per cent. in value of the Company's total assets from time to time consist of securities or loans relating to any one individual infrastructure asset.
-The Company (through the Subsidiary) may also consider, in respect of up to an absolute maximum of 25 per cent. of its total assets (at the time the relevant investment is made), taking exposure to projects that are not within its primary focus.
 The Company is not subject to any other investment restrictions, save that it is required to manage and invest its assets in accordance with its investment objectives and policy as stated above.
 B.35 Borrowing and/or leverage limits Structural gearing is permitted up to a maximum of 20 per cent. of the Company's Net Asset Value immediately following draw down of the relevant debt.
 On 23 March 2015 the Company executed a three year £50 million revolving credit facility with Royal Bank of Scotland International Limited.
-The facility is fully drawn.
-B.36 Regulatory status of the The principal legislation under which the Company and the Subsidiary operate is the Jersey Companies Law.
-Group The Company is a certified fund in Jersey pursuant to the CIF Law and the Jersey Listed Fund Guide.
-The Subsidiary is an intermediate holding company.
+As at 31 March 2016, the facility was fully drawn.
+B.36 Regulatory status of the Company The principal legislation under which the Company operates is the Jersey Companies Law.
+The Company is a certified fund in Jersey pursuant to the CIF Law and the Jersey Listed Fund Guide.
 B.37 Profile of typical investors Typical investors in the Company are expected to be institutional and sophisticated investors and private clients.
 B.38 Investment in excess of 20 per cent. of the Company's gross assets in another collective investment undertaking Not applicable.
 B.39 Investment in excess of 40 per cent. of the Company's gross assets in another collective investment undertaking Not applicable.
 B.40 The Investment Adviser and the Company's other service providers Gravis Capital Partners LLP is the investment adviser of the Company.
 The Investment Adviser provides investment advice to the Company in accordance with the terms of an investment advisory agreement with the Company.
 Under the terms of the Investment Advisory Agreement, the Investment Adviser receives an investment advisory fee from the Company equal to 0.9 per cent. per annum of NAV (net of cash holdings).
-The Investment Adviser is also entitled to an acquisition fee of up to 1 per cent. of the cost of each asset acquired by the Group.
+The Investment Adviser is also entitled to an acquisition fee of up to 1 per cent. of the cost of each asset acquired by the Company.
 In addition, the Investment Adviser receives a fee of £60,000 per annum for acting as AIFM.
-Capita Financial Administrators (Jersey) Limited has been appointed by the Company and the Subsidiary to provide administrative and secretarial services to the Company and the Subsidiary in accordance with the terms of an administration agreement with the Company and an administration agreement with the Subsidiary.
-Under the terms of the Company Administration Agreement, the Administrator will receive an annual fee based on a percentage (on a sliding scale) of NAV of the Company, which will be payable monthly in arrears.
+Capita Financial Administrators (Jersey) Limited has been appointed by the Company to provide administrative and secretarial services in accordance with the terms of an administration agreement with the Company.
+Under the terms of the Administration Agreement, the Administrator will receive an annual fee based on a percentage (on a sliding scale) of NAV, which will be payable monthly in arrears.
 The administration fee will be subject to a minimum annual fee of £160,000.
 The annual fee charged by the Administrator for the provision of a Jersey Compliance Officer, Money Laundering Compliance Officer and Money Laundering Reporting Officer is £10,000 per annum payable monthly in arrears.
-Under the terms of the Subsidiary Administration Agreement, the Administrator receives an annual fee of £15,000.
-Capita Registrars (Jersey) Limited is the registrar of the Company and is party to a share registration services agreement with the Company.
-Under the Company Share Registration Services Agreement, the Registrar is entitled to receive a minimum agreed fee of £17,900 per annum in respect of basic registration services.
-Together with any additional registrar activity not included in such basic registration services, it is currently expected the fees payable to the Registrar will be approximately £57,500 per annum.
-Capita Trust Company (Jersey) Limited is the custodian and depositary, for the purposes of AIFMD, of the Group and is party to a custodian agreement with the Company.
-Under the Custodian Agreement, the Custodian is entitled to receive a fee of 0.03 per cent. per annum of NAV subject to a minimum annual fee of £40,000.